Bridge Workshop Frequently Asked Questions

 What is Bridge?

-Bridge is a three-day workshop for incoming freshman and transfer STEM students to help them bridge their previous education with their future education at Washington State University.
-Students will learn about many programs and services available to them for their success.
+Bridge is a multi-day workshop for incoming freshman and transfer STEM students to help them bridge their previous education with their college education at Washington State University.
+Students will learn about many programs and services available to them to support their path to academic success success.

 Who is invited to Bridge?